anka02/team_saga/README.md

 1. Install Docker (if it isn't installed) https://docs.docker.com/engine/install/
 2. Clone the repository.
 Download t5-checkpoint to nlg/checkpoints/ from https://drive.google.com/drive/folders/1q2hrzzbo058B4c3NSG9bw5OwhA6P30Ig?usp=sharing
 3. run `docker-build.sh` and `docker-run.sh`.
-The building process takes about 9 mins and included full installation.
+The building process takes about 9 mins and includes full installation.
-4. Open Rasa X to train the model for use in NLU part in browser `https://localhost:5002` and then open generated the link `Guest URL` displayed in the terminal
+4. Open Rasa X to train the model for use in NLU part in browser `https://localhost:5002` and then open the generated link `Guest URL` displayed in the terminal
 `http://localhost:5002/guest/conversations/productio/<genarated code>`.
     Alternative: download the model from *WE NEED TO UPLOAD IT SOMEWHERE, TO ALLOW OTHERS ACCESS TO THE MODEL* to models/ and then run generated the link `Guest URL`

-The default docker deployment includes running Rasa X and opens UI Chatbot mode.
-The configuration of Chatbot's mode could be changed in
+The default docker deployment includes running Rasa X and opens the Chatbot UI.
+The configuration of Chatbot's mode can be changed in
 `entrypoint.sh`.
 After any changes in configuration files, you need to rebuild the container.

 # Models and Implementation